Education Research Perspectives PG (9087.3)

 Please note that the University takes student misconduct very seriously.
 All documentation provided to University staff must be valid and the provision of fraudulent documentation carries with it potentially serious consequences, including suspension and/or exclusion from the University.
 Note that all allegations of student misconduct will be referred to the Associate Dean for Education (ADE) as a prescribed authority for investigation.

 To enhance understanding of academic integrity, the Academic Integrity Module (AIM) is a mandatory (non-assessable) requirement in this unit.
-You must complete this module and upload your completion certificate to the AIM Drop Box by 5PM, by May 9th, 2021 at 23:59PM.
+You must complete this module and upload your completion certificate to the AIM Drop Box by May 8th, 2021 at 23:59PM.
 Students who do not submit their AIM certificate will be given a withheld (WH) grade until such time as they upload it to this DropBox.

 Notional distribution of workload: